Exchanging Contracts on a House: What is the Process?

 Are exchange and completion the same thing?

-Exchanging contracts and the completion of the sale are not the same thing at all, but they can sometimes be carried out on the same day.
+Exchanging contracts on a house and the completion of the sale are not the same thing at all, but they can sometimes be carried out on the same day.

 Exchanging contracts simply makes the sale of the property legally binding, and ties both parties (the buyer and the seller) into a written agreement.
 Completion doesn’t take place until the completion date, otherwise known as moving day.
 It marks the official transferral of ownership between the seller and the buyer.

 We’re the most regulated cash house buyer in the industry, so you can trust that we’ll give you a fair offer for your home, and have the sale completed in as little as 7 days.
-Send us an enquiry today with some basic details about your property, and we’ll be in touch in 24 hours with a free quote.
+To sell your house fast, get in touch with us today to receive a free quote.